 This post may contain affiliate links.
 Please read our disclosure policy.

-- Onions/Mushrooms: Onions and mushrooms add a rich, rustic flavor.
-Cremini mushrooms are my first choice, but any kind will do—try portobello or button mushrooms.
+- Mushrooms: Cremini mushrooms are my first choice, but any kind will do.
+You can try portobello or button mushrooms.

 - Broth: Use beef broth or stock in this recipe.
 If using low-sodium you may need to add extra salt.